brageon/biwa/README.md

 <h2>Application</h2>

-"Sustain" due to C vibrations when seen by the R5 stabilizer.
+"Priming-bait" due to C+F vibrations when seen by the R5 stabilizer Cadd9.
 ```
 BIWA has scientific merit because it predicts better than statistics.
 When asked "will I be hired after the internship", BIWA answers "Yes,